loftwah/loftwah/README.md

 - “A hacker is someone trying to figure out a way to make toast with a coffee maker” - Wau Holland
 - “Be curious.
 Read widely.
 Try new things.
 What people call intelligence just boils down to curiosity.” - Aaron Swartz
 - "What did the five fingers say to the face?
 Slap!" - Dave Chappelle (Daniel Martin's impression is better)
+- "I always felt that I had to work harder than the next guy, just to do as well as the next guy.
+And to do better than the next guy, I had to just kill.
+And you know, to a certain extent, that's still with me in how I work, you know.
+I just... go in." - Jimmy Iovine